skip to Main Content

 1. Select Anti-spam inbound policy (Default)

-Whitelist domain in Office 365 to bypass SPAM filtering anti-spam inbound policy
+How to Allowlist domain in Microsoft 365 anti-spam inbound policy (default)

 1. Scroll down and click on Edit allowed and blocked senders and domains